needle-mirror/com.unity.game.foundation/Documentation~/InstallingGameFoundation.md

 }
 ```

-When you initialize Game Foundation, all managers, including InventoryManager, WalletManager, StatManager and TransactionManager will be initialized and ready to use.
+When you initialize Game Foundation, all managers, including InventoryManager, WalletManager and TransactionManager will be initialized and ready to use.

 * **Tip:** To verify that Game Foundation is working and installed correctly, please check the IsInitialized property on any Game Foundation manager.